I’ll just run through a couple of quick things that I think are very telling of my character:

 After a few minutes and enough time for me to order another bourbon on the rocks, Mr. Director replied.

 “My wife will enjoy it.
 However, it looks a little small.”

 People were rolling on the floor.

-like being 9 again, except maybe with an adult beverage in hand :-D
+If you want to see Jurassic Park at The Strand Friday night!
+Just like being 9 again, except maybe with an adult beverage in hand :-D